Bruce Willis in Armageddon, about to blow himself up (spoiler alert!) to save the world from an asteroid

 Well, what actually happens is that these meteors essentially do a belly flop.
-Imagine someone travelling fast as they dive into the water – you have that initial impact when you run into a surface, and that's what these meteors do.
-They run into the atmosphere at tens of thousands of kilometres an hour, then explode in the air and rain down debris.
-But it depends – in 1994, comet Shoemaker-Levy 9 crashed into Jupiter and we were able to monitor it with telescopes.
+Imagine someone traveling fast as they dive into the water—you have that initial impact when you run into a surface, and that's what these meteors do.
+They run into the atmosphere at tens of thousands of miles an hour, then explode in the air and rain down debris.
+But it depends—in 1994, comet Shoemaker-Levy 9 crashed into Jupiter and we were able to monitor it with telescopes.

-It was pretty cool, but that created a hole 12,000km wide – the size of Earth.
-So life can certainly be wiped out by these kinds of objects.
-Smaller objects can impact, create a crater, block out the sun and create an extinction-level event that way.
-Large ones aren't as big of a concern as we largely know where they are.
-It's smaller asteroids that won't destroy the Earth, but can cause bad localised damage, which are of concern.
+It was pretty cool, but that created a hole 7,000 miles wide—the size of Earth.
+Life can certainly be wiped out by these kinds of objects.
+Smaller objects can impact, create a crater, block out the sun, and create an extinction-level event that way.
+Large ones aren't as big of a concern, as we largely know where they are.
+It's smaller asteroids that won't destroy the Earth, but can cause bad localized damage, which are of concern.

 Is there a protocol if you discover an asteroid like that?
 I'd imagine putting the news out into the public sphere would cause mass panic.